 What are some Recommendations for Hybrid Vehicle Repairs?

 - Before a Repair.
 Traditional towing is not possible with a hybrid, and it must be placed on a flatbed truck to prevent damage.
+If you need help getting your vehicle transported safely, start with towing and request a flatbed.
 In addition, body panels of hybrids contain important elements of a car, such as batteries and wires, that must be inspected carefully.

 - During the Repair.
 The delicate nature of a hybrid vehicle requires a technician to wear gloves during the repair.
 There are many components with high voltage that could cause significant injury.